 Vienna echoes to the music of numerous legendary composers, including the great Johannes Brahms.
 Born in Hamburg, he lived permanently in Vienna from 1872 until his death in 1897 and occupies an honorary grave at the main cemetery.

-- Funeral at the Stadtkirche, burial in Vienna’s Zentralfriedhof (on April 6th, 1897)
+- Funeral at the Stadtkirche, burial in the Zentralfriedhof

 Brahms’ funeral and burial